ferpoble2/Relief_Creator/readme.md

 The program uses two types of controllers to maage the input from the user, one is the controller that the library `imgui` uses to process the inputs of the user related to the GUI, and the other is the one stored in the class `Controller`.

 Both controllers are used in the program, the controller stored in the class `Controller` is the one in charge of calling the controller from `imgui`whenever is necessary.

+# About the camera

+For the 3D rendering, the program uses a 3D camera that uses spherical coordinates.

+In this program, the coordinates used are (r,phi,theta), where the phi angle correspond to the azimuthal angle (parallel to the xy plane) and the theta angle correspond with the elevation angle.

+Something to consider is that the elevation angle (theta) starts from the top, this means that the point (1,0,0) in spherical coordinates correspond to the point (0,0,1) in cartesian coordinates.

 # Reading NetCDF files